You have Medicare but are able to sign up with a Medicare Advantage Plan such as Cigna Healthspring, Kaiser, Riverside, etc.

 If you are discharging from a hospital, skilled nursing center or rehabilitation center their policy states that if they recommend equipment for you, that they are legally not allowed to discharge you without this equipment as it would be unsafe.
 However, you would still have to qualify for the equipment.
 If you do not qualify your only option would have to pay out of pocket to obtain the equipment in order to discharge.
 For example, they may recommend a walker but Medicare has on file they already paid for a walker within 5 years, but you disposed of it after your fracture healed, now you have a new injury.
 Medicare will only pay for a piece of equipment once every 5 years.
 It would be your responsibility to purchase another walker in order to be discharged.

-Medicare has in-network suppliers that “Accept Assignment” as well as non-participating suppliers that are on file but “Do not Accept Assignment”.
+Medicare as your primary insurance has in-network suppliers that “Accept Assignment” as well as non-participating suppliers that are on file but “Do not Accept Assignment”.

 There is another aspect that you need to know about regarding DME which is called competitive bid items.
 In network suppliers would be the only ones who could possibly assist you with DME that is considered to be competitive bid.
 Patients that Medicare considers to live in a rural area are not subject to the competitive bid.
 To find out if you are subject to the competitive bid and what suppliers can assist you.
 Remember, this is based on the zip code Medicare has on file for your remittances (if your physical address is different, you cannot use your physical address to determine what DME supplier you can use).